James-Brandt/james-brandt.github.io/_posts/2025-07-18-satellite-attitude-stabilisation.md

 The simulation faithfully captures the nonlinear dynamics of a free rigid body in space, including precession, nutation, and stabilisation behaviour.
 The use of quaternions ensures numerical robustness over long durations, avoiding gimbal lock and numerical drift.
 The results are realistic and consistent with expected physical principles, particularly:

-- Conservation of angular momentum
+- Conservation of angular momentum.
-- Oscillatory transitions as energy is redistributed
+- Oscillatory transitions as energy is redistributed.
-- Long-term convergence toward a stable rotational state
+- Long-term convergence toward a stable rotational state.

 There are, however, simplifications:
-- The model assumes perfect rigidity with no internal damping
+- The model assumes perfect rigidity with no internal damping.
-- There are no external torques (e.g., gravity gradient, solar pressure)
+- There are no external torques (e.g., gravity gradient, solar pressure).
-- No active control mechanisms are simulated
+- No active control mechanisms are simulated.

 Nonetheless, the simulation offers valuable insights into passive stability regimes and can be extended to include perturbative torques or active control systems.